Inflation

 Nominal balances versus real value

 A savings balance can rise in nominal terms while still losing real purchasing power.
-That happens when the savings rate fails to keep up with inflation.
+That happens when the balance grows more slowly than prices.

-This does not mean saving is pointless.
-It means planning has to distinguish between the number shown in the account and what that number will actually buy later.
+This does not make saving pointless.
+It means planning needs to distinguish between the number shown in the account and what that number will actually buy later.

 Related calculators